• Homepage ▼

 You have to decide which appliance you are going to use.
 Nowadays, professionals use a stand mixer (like a Kitchen Aid appliance) with its hook, something that I do but mainly during the warm seasons.
 Only problem is that the stand mixer kneads efficiently only when there is enough dough to knead, and so I double the quantities, to make one batch that yields 2 brioches.

 However, in winter time, I use the bread machine : it warms slightly the kneading bowl and the brioche will proof better.
-Using the bread machine, you can knead only one brioche and don't need to double the quantities.
+Using the bread machine, you can knead only one brioche and don't need to double the quantities

 In short: